Did you know that you can grab a pack of birth control pills off the shelf on your next drugstore run, or even buy it online and have it delivered?

 What is Opill?

 Opill is the first FDA-approved over-the-counter daily birth control pill.
 It is taken in a cycle of 21 active pills followed by 7 placebo pills that trigger your period.
 It belongs to a category known as mini-pills or progestin-only pills (POPs), which, as the name suggests, contain just one hormone, progestin, which is a synthetic version of the progesterone in our bodies.
-This differentiates them from combination oral contraceptives that contain both estrogen and progestin.

 Initially, contraceptives were all combination pills, containing both estrogen and progestin.
 Progestin-only pills were developed later, providing an alternative for those who experienced side effects from estrogen or had health conditions making estrogen use risky.
 POPs like Opill are still prescribed to people who can’t tolerate estrogen for a variety of reasons.

 Norgestrel, the progestin used in Opill, was first approved for use by prescription in 1973.
-After almost a decade of research, its application to switch from prescription to over-the-counter was approved in 2023 and it was made available in stores in March 2024.
+After almost a decade of research, its application to switch from prescription to over-the-counter was approved in 2023, and it was made available in stores in March 2024.
 Most importantly, it is as effective as prescription birth control pills when taken correctly.
 So, although adding birth control pills to your Amazon order or picking them up next to condoms and emergency contraception on a store shelf is a brand new experience, the medication in Opill has been used for over 50 years!

 Opill Daily Oral Contraceptive Birth Control Pill No Prescription Needed

-As of writing, Opill is sold for $20 for a one month supply, $50 for three months, and $90 for six months.
+As of writing, Opill is sold for $20 for a one-month supply, $50 for three months, and $90 for six months.
 If you have an FSA or HSA account, Opill is an eligible expense for your pre-tax money.
-If you have health insurance a prescription for birth control might be cheaper, and in many states a pharmacist can prescribe birth control to you directly.
+If you have health insurance, a prescription for birth control might be cheaper, and in many states, a pharmacist can prescribe birth control to you directly.

 How Does Opill Work?

-Progestin-only birth control pills, like Opill, work mainly by thickening the cervical mucus, which makes it harder for sperm to enter the uterus and in some cases, they can even prevent ovulation (the release of an egg).
+Progestin-only birth control pills, like Opill, work mainly by thickening the cervical mucus, which makes it harder for sperm to enter the uterus and, in some cases, they can even prevent ovulation (the release of an egg).
 This dual action significantly reduces the likelihood of pregnancy.

 Like other contraceptives, its effectiveness depends on consistent and correct usage.
-With perfect use it is 98% effective and with typical use it is 91% effective.
+With perfect use, it is 98% effective, and with typical use, it is 91% effective.
 These pills are taken daily, without a break, and it’s important they’re taken at the same time every day because progestin only stays elevated for 24 hours after taking a pill.
 For maximum effectiveness, set an alert on your phone for the time of day you decide to take it, and make sure to bring your pill along if you will be out of your house at that time.

 Does Opill Cause Acne?

 Acne is a possible side effect of progestin-only birth control pills like Opill for some people.
 Why does this happen?
-Well, for many of us our acne is hormonal.
+Well, for many of us, our acne is hormonal.
 The progestin hormone that prevents pregnancy can also increase your skin’s oil production.
 And where there’s more oil, there’s a higher chance of breakouts.

 The excess oil can mix with dead skin, clogging your pores.
 Blocked pores create a perfect home for acne-causing bacteria to grow, leading to inflammation and swelling in the area.
 This process results in the acne we see, like blackheads, whiteheads, pimples, and sometimes more severe forms like cysts.
 However, the impact of progestin-only pills on acne is highly individualized, so the effect it has on your skin might be very different from how it affects someone else.